Equal Opportunities (Pupils) Policy

 This policy will be reviewed annually (or more regularly where required) prior to approval by directors.

-1.1 The School is committed to promoting equality of opportunity for all members of its community, and values the rich diversity and creative potential that pupils with different backgrounds, skills and abilities bring to the School.
-The School is opposed to any form or discrimination, harassment or bullying on the grounds of any protected characteristic, and aims to create an environment where all current and prospective pupils are treated with dignity and respect and fairly with regard to their ‘protected characteristics’.
+1. Introduction 1.1 Impact A&C is committed to promoting equality of opportunity for all members of its community, and values the rich diversity and creative potential that pupils with different backgrounds, skills and abilities bring to Impact A&C. Impact A&C is opposed to any form or discrimination, harassment or bullying on the grounds of any protected characteristic, and aims to create an environment where all current and prospective pupils are treated with dignity and respect and fairly with regard to their ‘protected characteristics’.

-This Equal Opportunities (Pupils) Policy sets out how the School intends to meet these aims and comply with its equality duties, and is written under the requirements of the Equality Act (2010) (‘the Act’), and draws upon the DfE guidance The Equality Act 2010 and schools (2014).
+This Equal Opportunities (Pupils) Policy sets out how Impact A&C intends to meet these aims and comply with its equality duties, and is written under the requirements of the Equality Act (2010) (‘the Act’), and draws upon the DfE guidance The Equality Act 2010 and Impact A&Cs (2014).

-All members of the School community are expected to comply with this policy.
-The School seeks to encourage greater awareness of its aims, policies and procedures in relation to equal opportunities and will provide information and training as required.
+All members of Impact A&C community are expected to comply with this policy.
+Impact A&C seeks to encourage greater awareness of its aims, policies and procedures in relation to equal opportunities and will provide information and training as required.

 1.2 Unlawful discrimination